What is the Operating Cycle?

 Please see the Operating Cycle Diagram.

-This cycle provides an insight on the operating efficiency of the company.
+This cycle provides an insight into the operating efficiency of the company.
 This is useful in estimating the Cash cycle in a working capital requirement for maintaining or growing an organization’s operations.
 The shorter Cash cycle indicates that the company recovers its investments quicker and hence has less cash tied up in working capital.
 However, OC varies across industries, sometimes extending to more than a year for some sectors, for example, shipbuilding companies.

 Gross vs. Net Operating Cycle